HackerCollective/resources/IOS.md

 Getting Started with IOS
 =========================
+**What is iOS?** _iOS is the world's most advanced mobile operating system, continually redefining what people can do with a mobile device.
+Together, the iOS SDK and Xcode IDE make it easy for developers to create revolutionary mobile apps._ - Apple

 1. Xcode is the tool we use to develop apps.
 They are written in Objective-C and recently a new language introduced back in June called Swift.
 [Link](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)